millejoh/emacs-ipython-notebook/doc/source/index.rst

 * ein-mumamo.el has been moved into its own package, ein-mumamo.
 This should get rid of compilation errors for anyone who does not happen to have nxhtml installed.
 * Restore support for heading level cells with nbformat v4 notebooks.
-* New (buggy) pytools function `ein:pytools-export-buffer` for using nbconvert on a notebook buffer.
+* New (buggy) pytools function :el:symbol:`ein:pytools-export-buffer` for using nbconvert on a notebook buffer.

 v0.3